glacials/twos.dev/src/warm/guide.md

 ## Warnings

 - **My brain is all backburners.** I can't immediately answer complex questions.
-I can temporarily get past this by asking a flurry of questions.
+I can temporarily get past this by asking a flurry of questions about the question.
 This means I'm excited about the problem, but sometimes stresses people out; see #7 above :)
 - **I go rogue.** Sometimes I care about fixing or building something that I'll do it without tracking it, because the overhead is bigger than the job itself.
 [Loved features](https://twitter.com/search?q=https%3A%2F%2Ftwitter.com%2Fglcls%2Fstatus%2F720689621466619904&src=typed_query) have come out of having the freedom to do this; see #2 above :)
 - **I work weird hours.** Motivation strikes me randomly.
 Sometimes that's during a workday but sometimes it's on a Sunday or at 4 AM or for 16 hours straight.
 To counterbalance, I shorten my workdays and the math roughly works out.
 If you see emails or commits from me with unhealthy-feeling timestamps, keep in mind my default workday is at ~70% capacity.